Bonjour Tristesse (1958 film): Critical reception

 The film met with a lukewarm critical reception at the time.
-The British Film Institute's Monthly Film Bulletin wrote "The best performance is David Niven's; he gives his part a pathetic touch that the writing never attains.
+The British Film Institute's Monthly Film Bulletin wrote, "The best performance is David Niven's; he gives his part a pathetic touch that the writing never attains.
 Jean Seberg, who speaks rather than acts her lines, turns in the least effective performance.
 Bonjour Tristesse is an elegant, ice cold, charade of emotions, completely artificial and eventually torpid."
 Others enjoyed it rather more and it had some unexpected fans.
 François Truffaut described Seberg as "The best actress in Europe".
-Jean-Luc Godard said "The character played by Jean Seberg (in Breathless) was a continuation of her role in Bonjour Tristesse, I could have taken the last shot of Preminger's film and started after dissolving to a title: "Three years later".
-An article in The Guardian, in 2012 described it as "an example of Hollywood's golden age, and both its star and its famously tyrannical director are ripe for rediscovery."
-Stanley Kauffmann described Bonjour Tristesse as tedious.
+Jean-Luc Godard said, "The character played by Jean Seberg (in Breathless) was a continuation of her role in Bonjour Tristesse, I could have taken the last shot of Preminger's film and started after dissolving to a title: 'Three years later'."
+Stanley Kauffmann described Bonjour Tristesse as "tedious".

+The Washington Stars review was mixed: “it is a bitter-sweet bacchanal that could not be more candid in its picture of shallow humanity and how it got that way.
+Its very flaws, including the unevenness of its half-baked, boozy dream aspects give it emphasis….It is greatly helpful…that its landscapes are those of Paris and the French Riviera, the only possible appropriately sophisticated playgrounds for its wantons.
+It is even fitting, somehow, that a callow neophyte to acting such as Jean Seberg plays the bewildered heroine of Miss Sagan’s ballad of lost souls.
+The former’s performance conveys the impression that both she and the original author are over their heads in the experience they are encountering.”.